 The U.S. Department of Education and The University of Texas at San Antonio are federally obligated to select a percentage of financial aid recipients for a review process referred to as verification.
 If your application is selected for verification, you will be notified when you receive your Award Notice.
-Student’s may also check their ASAP accounts to view a list of the required documents necessary to complete the process.
+Student may also check their ASAP accounts to view a list of the required documents necessary to complete the process.
 UTSA is required to complete this process prior to certifying student loans or disbursing financial aid funds to a student's account.
 Failure to complete the verification process may result in the cancellation of student financial aid.

 If your application is selected, you are required to submit several official documents as indicated below.
 Please submit all documentation at the same time and write your name and myUTSA ID at the top of every document.
-Documentation submitted by fax cannot be accepted.
+Documentation submitted by fax or e-mail cannot be accepted.
 You may submit verification documents to us via US mail, drop box or in person at Financial Aid and Enrollment Services.
 Please use our Verification Frequently Asked Questions below for additional information and instructions on submitting a verification packet.

 IRS Data Retrieval Tool (DRT)

-You may use the IRS Data Retrieval Tool (DRT) to import your tax information form the IRS to your FAFSA in lieu of submitting tax forms.
+You may use the IRS Data Retrieval Tool (DRT) to import your tax information from the IRS to your FAFSA in lieu of submitting tax forms.
 Simply log onto your FAFSA and submit an update using the IRS Data Retrieval Tool.
 View our Verification FAQs below for a listing of who is and is not eligible to use this new tool.

-- Use IRS DRT on the FAFSA on the web in lieu of submitting tax returns for student and parent(s)
+- Use DRT on the FAFSA on the web in lieu of submitting tax returns for student and parent(s)

 - Dependent Verification Worksheet